ahnyerkeester/coolaroo-iq-boost/README.md

 ## Get Setup

+> [!IMPORTANT]
-**IT IS NOT NECESSARY** to clone this repository, this setup script will get the files you need.
+> IT IS NOT NECESSARY to clone this repository, this setup script will get the files you need.
 Use the setup file instead:

 ```
 curl -O https://raw.githubusercontent.com/ahnyerkeester/coolaroo-iq-boost/main/setup.sh